By Megan Faletra, MS, MPH, RDN, Founder of The Well Essentials

 Shopping is a part of the holidays, but it doesn’t have to be something that is filled with excessive spending and waste.
-If you do plan to purchase something new for your loved ones this holiday season, think about supporting sustainably conscious companies that are putting people and planet first.
+If you do plan to purchase something new for your loved ones this holiday season, think about supporting sustainably conscious companies that put people and planet first.

 If you decide to purchase a tree, wreath or other greenery for your holiday decorations, opt for the real things!
 While plastic wreaths and Christmas trees may seem like good options because they can be reused from year to year, the materials are often sourced from fossil fuels and are usually shipped from halfway around the world to reach your home.

-The holidays are one of the most exciting times for cooking and baking, but have you ever stepped back to think about where your sugar, chocolate and other baking ingredients like nuts come from?
+The holidays are some of the most exciting times for cooking and baking, but have you ever stepped back to think about where your sugar, chocolate and other baking ingredients come from?

-Unfortunately, the global chocolate, sugar and nut industries are all known to contribute to unethical labor practices, unhealthy working conditions, and corruption that exploits small farmers and laborers.
+Unfortunately, the global sugar, nut and chocolate industries are all known to contribute to unethical labor practices, unhealthy working conditions, and corruption that exploits small farmers and laborers.
 For these reasons, it’s critical for consumers to think about where their food comes from – all the way down to their baking and cooking ingredients.